Sahil302002/Bank-Loan-Analysis-Report/README.md

 This is the Screenshots of all SQL Queries and its Result which I ran in SSMS
 <a href = "Bank Loan Report SQL Queries .pdf"> Bank Loan SQL Report

+This is SQL Queries Script which I ran in a SSMS
+<a href = "BankLoanScript.sql">Bank Loan SQL Script</a>

 ---

 # Summary Dashboard